dfsp-spirit/spirit-quake-maps-gpl/README.md

 # spirit-quake-maps-gpl
 The sources of my maps or levels for the Quake series FPS games, published under the GPL.

 # About

 Quite a few years ago, I worked on creating custom maps for the Quake series of first person shooter (FPS) games.
-This repository contains the sources (the .map files) for all my maps, releases under the very permissive GNU Public License 2.0.
+This repository contains the sources (the .map files) for all my maps, releases under the GNU Public License 2.0.
+See the LICENSE file in this repo for the full license text.

 # How to use this repo